Characterization of the correlated background for a sterile neutrino search using the first dataset of the JSNS$^2$ experiment: Introduction

 \section{Introduction}

-The existence of sterile neutrinos has been an important issue in the field of neutrino physics for over twenty years.
-The experimental results from~\cite{cite:LSND, cite:GALLEX, cite:SAGE, cite:RA, cite:MiniBooNE2013, cite:MiniBooNE2018} could be interpreted as indications on the existence of sterile neutrinos with mass-squared differences of around 1~\eVsq.
+The existence of sterile neutrinos has been an important issue in the field of neutrino physics for over 20 years.
+The experimental results from~\cite{cite:LSND, cite:GALLEX, cite:SAGE, cite:RA, cite:MiniBooNE2013, cite:MiniBooNE2018} could be interpreted as indications of the existence of sterile neutrinos with mass-squared differences of around 1~\eVsq.

 The \JSNS experiment, proposed in 2013~\cite{cite:proposal}, is designed to search for neutrino oscillations caused by such a sterile neutrino at the Material and Life science experimental Facility (MLF) in J-PARC.
-The facility provides an intense and high quality neutrino beam from muon decay-at-rest ($\mu$DAR) due to a proton beam with 1~MW power in a 25~Hz repetition rate.
-The 3~GeV protons come from a rapid cycling synchrotron and the neutrino source is produced from a mercury target in the MLF.
-The experiment uses a Gadolinium (Gd) loaded liquid scintillator (Gd-LS) detector placed at 24 m from the target.
+The facility provides an intense and high-quality neutrino beam with $1.8 \times 10^{14}\,\nu$/year/cm$^2$ from muon decay-at-rest ($\mu$DAR) produced using a 1~MW proton beam with a 25~Hz repetition rate.
+The neutrino source is produced by impinging 3~GeV protons from a rapid cycling synchrotron on a mercury target in the MLF.
+The experiment uses a Gadolinium (Gd) loaded liquid scintillator (Gd-LS) detector with 0.1~w\% Gd concentration placed at 24~m from the target.